Hopping into Easter Weekend with 40s in the Forecast!

 Remaining Mild = Spring Snowmelt/River Flooding Begins

-We have a variably cloudy day in progress with many areas experiencing sunshine.
-Temperatures warmed into the upper 20s west to mid 30s east in the trees of Minnesota.
-A southeast breeze kicks in tonight, keeping temperatures from dropping overnight as much as they did this morning.
+High temperatures today warmed into the upper 20s west to low 40s east in the trees of Minnesota.
+A southeast breeze kicks in tonight, keeping temperatures from dropping overnight as much as they did Friday morning.
 Most will be in the teens and 20s Saturday morning.

 EXTENDED PLANNER: